 The girl he was currently with was rambling on about something, and I could see by the prince’s eyes that he was not interested.
 Good sign for me.
 I could tell because it was the same face I made whenever clowns like Blondie the other day tried to impress me.
 I should be able to get his attention somehow, then I could show off my new flirting skills.
 I thought for a moment, then suddenly burst out laughing.
 That actually caught a lot of peoples attention, which was kind of embarrassing, but it also caught the princes.
 Our eyes locked, and I went for it.
 The shy wave and giggle.
 He blinked twice, then returned his gaze to the woman in front of him.
 Ugh!
 It didn’t work!
 I’m not giving up, though, it’s not over until the fat lady sings!

 I moved in closer, making sure the heeled shoes I wore clicked loudly as I did so.
 I didn’t move directly towards him so I wouldn’t seem so obvious, but close enough that he might turn around again.
 He heard me approaching, and turned his eyes towards me once more, though still facing the yapping broad.
 I swished my dress a little, then giggled again.
 I even through in a wink.
-Man, I’m classy– or so I thought, ‘til that little palace brat rolled his eyes and looked back to the other girl.
+My, I’m classy– or so I thought, ‘til that little palace brat rolled his eyes and looked back at the other girl.
 What nerve!
 This wasn’t over, I WILL get my castle life if it’s the last thing I do!

 I was enraged, I actually started stomping over towards him and as he looked my way once again, I tripped.
 This stupid, horrible, pink mess of a dress tripped me again!
 It was probably only a few seconds, but it felt so long as it happened.
-I could feel every heart beat pound inside my chest as I tumbled to the ground, but I didn’t hit the ground.
+I could feel every heartbeat pound inside my chest as I tumbled to the ground, but I didn’t hit the ground.
 I crashed face first into the prince, toppling him over as well.
 It’s over.
 It’s all over.

 I quickly jolted up, and offered out my hand to help, apologizing over and over.
-The Elf-man helped him up instead, and the prince looked towards me with a rather stern look.
+The Elven man helped him up instead, and the prince looked towards me with a rather stern look.
 With my luck, I’m not only getting kicked out of the party but the kingdom.
 He opened his mouth to speak, and I cringed, waiting to hear screams and shouts, but he calmly said,

 “May I speak with you a moment?”